-- April 14 - Deadline to register for commencement and have name listed in the program.
+- April 14: Deadline to register for commencement.

 Campuswide Commencement vs. MCB Commencement